 In more recent time, around the past two centuries, Chinese medicine became accepted and practiced in different parts of Europe.
 Here in America acupuncture got a pretty late start, having made advancement into the American consciousness only since 1975 after president Nixon returned from his trip to China where he fell ill and was healed by a team of top notch Chinese acupuncturists.
 Being so convinced and amazed by Chinese medicine, the president proclaimed the wonderful efficacy and benefits of acupuncture for the first time to the American public.
-Although the United States was behind its European brothers and sisters in the awareness of Chinese medicine, we are indeed very blessed to now have wide access to this powerful medicine here at home.

 Chinese medicine principles are founded on a simple yet profound natural law of balance and movement.
 Balance and movement are the inherent forces in our universe.
 Look around us and we can see that everything is in constant movement and always striving to reach equilibrium.
 This is nature's law.
 The wise sages of old keenly observed and studied nature.
 They found that humans, being an integral part of the universe, are subject to the laws that govern this universe.